terminal42/escargot/README.md

   * Sets `CrawlUri` tags if the link contained the attribute `type` and the value was not equal to `text/html`.
   * Sets `CrawlUri` tags if the link points to any host which is not part of the `BaseUriCollection`.

-  By default, this subscriber will ask for requests to be executed unless any previous subscriber has already returned a negative decision on `shouldRequest()` in which case it will not overrule this decision.
+  This subscriber will never cause any requests to be executed because it doesn't care if anything is requested.

 Using them is done like so: